intuition-dev/INTUITION2/pug/readme.md

 Here is an example cross platform app: (https://github.com/INTUITION-dev/mbMobile), for 3 platforms.
 Notice that the web app, electron app and phonegap app all use a symbolic link to the same directory: **same code base**.
 We won't spend more time on this, you can look at the code but just a point is: you can make a cross platform app in Pug.

-## Future and Low-code
+# Future and Low-code

+## MAVO
-One example of DOM-centric, eschew imperative is MABO.io.
+One example of DOM-centric, eschew imperative ECMAScript is http://MAVO.io.

 Here is an example of using Pug w/ MAVO: